 The work asked of a Presa Canario from the start has never been to hunt hogs, run for miles or jump over walls.
 The work that is asked of the Presa Canario is to guard the home and family.
 The others are just optional things.

 Presa Canario must know how to guard.
 A true specimen have this instinct in his blood.
-For example, any dog should be tested for character before breeding.
+Just to give you an idea, any dog should be tested for character before breeding.
 I think that is important to keep Presas as Presas and not like brindle labs.

 In my opinion Presa Canario is the best for personal protection.
 It has the endurance, size, strength, drive and ferocity that no other dog can match.